 The runner up in the Best Guest category was George Desoiza with a score of 37 points.
 The winner with 39 points was his ten year old son Sebastian who is showing real promise of becoming a force in the golfing world.
 Both George and Sebastian won a sleeve of balls and a year’s free membership of Med Golf.

+If you want to win your very own golf trophy you can practice with professionals at Pclubgolf.
 And if you’re an avid golfer, you can still practice effectively at home with a golf simulator.
 But without a bright projector, you will not reap all the benefits available from a golf simulator.
 Sub-standard projectors produce low-quality images that can spoil the experience.